davidhowell-tx/PS-SentinelOne/README.md

 PS > Get-S1ModuleConfiguration -Persisted
 ```

-Manually import saved settings into current session
+Import settings saved to disk into the current session
 ```PowerShell
 PS > Get-S1ModuleConfiguration -Persisted -Cache
 ```

 Saved settings do not need to be manually imported into the current session.
-This will be done automatically when you attempt to run a commandlet.
-You can test this by using the following process:
+If there are settings saved to disk and the current session has none configured, the module will automatically import the saved settings when running your first commandlet that requires them.
+You can test this by doing the following
 ```PowerShell
 PS > Import-Module .\PS-SentinelOne.psm1
 PS > Get-S1ModuleConfiguration